-Noise Control Regulations PN200/2013.
+Air Quality have budgetary implications as air emission monitoring appliances in this field is expensive and needs to be budgeted for.
+Work on the Air Quality By-law for the Municipality has been completed and needs to be approved by Council.
+The municipality is also in need of audio measuring equipment for the control of noise in its jurisdiction in terms of the Western Cape Noise Control Regulations PN200/2013.
 Monitoring of compliance in respect of offensive odors caused by any activity is essential for the compilation of an atmospheric impact report.
-A new approach will be taken towards the development of an emissions inventory for unlisted fuel burning appliances in the Witzenberg Municipality.
+An Emissions Inventory will form part of the reviewed Air Quality Management Plan.
 Currently stack observations are done on a weekly basis to observe efficient burning at boilers.